 The center of your login page shows Email or Phone for the prompt, and Log In for the button.
 Our background uses our outdoorsy image URL.

-You have a login page for your community members.
+You have a login page for your site members.
 Now let’s get some members.
-Users can sign up for the community themselves—after you set up your community’s sign-up page.
+Users can sign up for the site themselves—after you set up your site’s sign-up page.

-- From the Login & Registration page, way down at the bottom of the page, select Allow external users to self-register.
+- From the Login & Registration page, way down at the bottom of the page, select Allow customers and partners to self-register.

 - For Registration Page Type, choose Configurable Self-Reg Page.